pixelchai/alevel/_posts/2018-09-19-programming-basics.md

     attempts+=1
 ```

+### Explanation
+- a random number is generated
+- the `while` loop keeps looping until the number is guessed, or until the attempts limit is reached, at which point the loop is broken.
+- At each loop, a guess is inputted through the terminal.
+If it is not correct, the program outputs whether the guess is too high or low using the `>` and `<` comparison operators.

 > Write a program that computes the reversal of a string.
 For example, reverse("I am testing") should return the string "gnitset ma I".

 ```python
 print(''.join(list(reversed(input("Enter a string to reverse: ")))))
 ```

+### Explanation
+- `reversed(..)` returns a generator for the reversed list from a list (remember that a `string` is internally a list)
+- since it returns a generator, it must be converted into a list like so: `list(reversed(..))`
+- `''.join(..)` joins a list of strings into one big string.
+This is used because the previous bullet point meant that a list of strings (each representing 1 character) is returned.

 # EOC Tasks

 ### Questions

-1. Two reasons why meaningful variable names
+> Two reasons why meaningful variable names

-2. Examples to explain difference between constant and variable

-3. Why important to declare all variables + constants at start of program

-4. Difference between value and variable.

-5. Suggest types and names for

-   1. current rate of vat
-   2. today’s date
-   3. total takings from shop
-   4. dob
-   5. which wrist person wears watch on

-   ### Answers

-   1. So that both you and other people can more easily understand what is going on in your code.
+So that both you and other people can more easily understand what is going on in your code.

+> Examples to explain difference between constant and variable

-   2. A constant cannot be changed at program runtime, whereas variables can.
+A constant cannot be changed at program runtime, whereas variables can.
 Defining variables that don’t change as constants may result in code being more optimised, so constants should be used as much as possible for variables that don’t change at runtime.
 An example usage would be the program’s build version.
 An example of a non-constant variable, however, for example, would be the number of tables in a room.
 What if someone takes a table out of the room and you have to update the variable? :^)

+> Why important to declare all variables + constants at start of program

-   3. Global variables, and constants should definitely be defined near the top of a program, or the specific scope, so that you can easily see which such variables you have defined when working on your program.
+Global variables, and constants should definitely be defined near the top of a program, or the specific scope, so that you can easily see which such variables you have defined when working on your program.
 More broadly, it also should for the purpose of adhering to good coding practices and conventions, for the sake of making your code more readable (for not just you but others).

+> Difference between value and variable.

-   4. The word ‘variable’ is commonly used to refer to the name given to a specific piece of data and also the piece of data itself.
+The word ‘variable’ is commonly used to refer to the name given to a specific piece of data and also the piece of data itself.
 The word ‘value’, however, is usually used solely when referring to the data itself.

-   5. answers:
+> Suggest types and names for all of the following:
+>
+> - current rate of vat
+>
+> - today’s date
+>
+> - total takings from shop
+> - dob
+> - which wrist person wears watch on

 1. VAT_RATE, decimal
       - name follows constant naming conventions
       - decimal because decimal provide good accuracy when working with base-10 decimal numbers, such as the values for VAT
 2. cur_date, DateTime
       - name follows snake_case naming convention
       - Most languages provide classes for things like this - in python, it is DateTime
 3. tot_takings, Decimal
       - (same as above)
       - (same as above)
 4. wear_pos, Enum
       - (same as above)
       - Please do not: “adapt a Boolean variable so that Right was stored as True and Left as False” as the textbook says because that is not scalable at all and is quite unintuitive - unless you named the variable something like “wear_on_right”, which makes sense to either be True or False.
       - Enum: A set of unique named values.
-In other words, the data-type will be a category in a sense, out of a defined set of categories.
+In other words, the data-type will be a category, in a sense, out of a defined set of categories.
 These categories may be “Left” and “Right”.

 # Research Tasks